Radioactive Sealed Source, Seed, & Nuclear Gauge,

 special arrangements, ADCO Services, Inc.

-can even accept leaking sealed sources and can provide source encapsulation into
+can even accept leaking sealed sources for disposal and can provide source encapsulation into

-concrete, but please note that special form documentation is required.
+concrete, but please note that special form documentation is required and leak

 If you wish to obtain a quotation for the

 disposal of your sources please e-mail back your complete